bgamari/ghc-wiki-import/type-functions.md

+The user-level definition of the type-family extensions is given here [ http://haskell.org/haskellwiki/GHC/Indexed\_types](http://haskell.org/haskellwiki/GHC/Indexed_types).
+Section 4, "Definition of the type system extension" constitues the specification.

 Refinement of the specification in the *Beyond Associated Types* paper.
 (I'll actually link this paper here once it is a bit more coherent.)
 Some [examples are on an extra page](type-functions-examples).